Seating at Cushing Memorial Ampitheatre

 Parking is free at either location:

-- Manzanita Parking Lot, the commuter parking lot located at the junction of Highway 101 and Highway 1, just beyond the Mill Valley/Stinson beach exit off Highway 101.
+- UPDATED 5/19: SHORELINE PARKING LOT will be the primary lot due to the construction at the Manzanita Park and Ride.
 We encourage all users to be aware of the general guidelines: do not block access to stalls, bike lockers, transit buses, or load zones; do not park in red zones; abide by lot signage; and be aware that users use the lot at their own risk.
 California Highway Patrol provides parking enforcement and will ticket & tow if the guidelines are violated.

 NOTE: There is no security, and the lot is subject to flooding.
 Patrons park at their own risk.
 Vehicles cannot be parked for more than 24 hours.
 Vehicles may be ticketed or towed by law enforcement for not obeying traffic laws & parking restrictions, such as no parking along red zones or at no parking signs, blocking transit or other vehicles.